oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 configmap "fault-injector-configmap" deleted
 ```

-## Step 4: Other criteria for splitting the traffic
+## Task 4: Other criteria for splitting the traffic

 The [Service mesh specification for traffic splits](https://github.com/servicemeshinterface/smi-spec/blob/master/apis/traffic-split/v1alpha3/traffic-split.md) supports other mechanisms (be warned not all service mesh implementation support this specification, and not all support all the traffic split options).